Thursday, September 26, 2024

 The Outrun is based on an acclaimed book, a recovery memoir by Amy Liptrot, set in Orkney and dealing with rehabilitation from alcoholism.

-The magnificent landscape of Orkney, the power of the Scapa Flow, and forces of nature, including the vicinity of communicative seals and the elusiveness of the corncrake, put human things into a larger perspective.
+The magnificent landscape of Orkney, the power of the Scapa Flow and other forces of nature, such as the vicinity of communicative seals and the elusiveness of the corncrake, put human things into a larger perspective.

-Saoirse Ronan takes new challenges as Rona, based on Amy Liptrot. whose story is a combat against forces more formidable than furies of nature.
+Saoirse Ronan, one of the greatest talents of her generation, takes new challenges as Rona, based on Amy Liptrot, whose story is a combat against forces more formidable than furies of nature.
 She strips all glamour and enters the heart of her character and life among the elements.

 No comments: